Real Madrid boss Carlo Ancelotti has hinted that he would be interested in a return to the AC Milan job.

 "You never know what will happen, but right now I like coaching on a daily basis," Ancelotti told Sky Sport Italia.

-Ancelotti also voiced his admiration for Fiorentina boss Vincenzo Montella for his style of play and public persona.
+Ancelotti went on to voice his admiration for Fiorentina boss Vincenzo Montella for his style of play and public persona.

 "There are a lot of good coaches around right now, but personally speaking I do like Vincenzo Montella," he enthused.
 "I like how his Fiorentina side play and I like how he deals with the media."

-Ancelotti dismissed speculation that Xabi Alonso could be set to leave Real Madrid amid reported interest from Juventus.
+Finally, Ancelotti dismissed speculation that Xabi Alonso could be set to leave Real Madrid, despite reported interest from Juventus.

 "No, he's happy with us and is too important for Real Madrid," he said.